Abe vows to lead fight against protectionism at LDP pre-election rally | The Japan Times

 In the leadership race, Abe faces only one challenger, former Defense Minister Shigeru Ishiba, who is fighting an uphill battle hampered by his weak influence in the party.
 A victory would effectively extend Abe’s prime ministership by another three years.

-In an opinion poll conducted Saturday and Sunday by the daily Mainichi Shimbun, Abe was said to be favored for the post by 32 percent of respondents, barely beating Ishiba, who was preferred by 29 percent.
+In a survey Saturday and Sunday by the daily Mainichi Shimbun, Abe was said to be favored by 32 percent, barely beating Ishiba, who was preferred by 29 percent.

-The same poll, however, underlined Abe’s staunch popularity among LDP supporters, with 65 percent naming Abe the most desirable candidate for president, versus 18 percent who voiced support for Ishiba.

-But as far as swing voters are concerned, 42 percent said they back neither Abe nor Ishiba, outnumbering the 32 percent who support Ishiba and the 19 percent who back Abe, reflecting tepid public interest in the contest.